niekvlessert/mus2kss/kss_creation_guide.md

 A closer look to a KSS file
 ===========================

 As an example I'll explain a KSS file that'll play a single FST 2.0 track.
+It can be created using the single_track.asm file.
+But just take it for granted for now, it's more about the information then creating your own file.

 First let's have a look at the header:
 ```